G4YSS:G/SP-001 Kinder - My Achilles Heel

 Hazel, the dog and I completed a practice walk in the Chesterfield area on the previous day but my new walking shoes had caused me chaffing agony and Hazel had been worried that it would affect the Kinder Scout walk.
 I had no such concerns, knowing that once I stepped into my Scarpa Rangers, I’d be OK for the top.
 Or so I thought.

 I felt fighting-fit and raring to go.
-Though she’d prepared well, the only other issue to be aware of was Hazel’s back problem but it quickly became evident that we were both fit and going well; the dog too.
-Certainly I was energised just by the knowledge that I was back doing SOTA again and heading for a 2,000 footer.
+Though she’d prepared well, the only other issues to be aware of were Hazel’s long-running back and joint problems but it quickly became evident that she was going as well as could be expected, so long as we paused at intervals.
+Certainly I was energised just by the knowledge of being back doing SOTA again and heading up a 2,000 footer.
 I never fail to appreciate such a situation and today I had the other two to enjoy it with.
+When the gradient started to increase, I let Hazel lead, telling her to take it slowly and I would follow and control the dog.

 The path is rough and slightly undulating in places.
 Evidenced by the many beaten trails I’ve been on over the years, losing height then having to climb back up again is not appreciated by walkers but there wasn’t too much of that here.
 Most paths exhibit a form of intelligence or is it just laziness.
 There were two main steep sections with ‘steppy bits’ several minor ones and a few muddy bits to negotiate.
 Unfortunately Hazel sank into one of these to just over her boot tops.
 That caused a wet sock and a jarred a knee which didn’t help but we were OK to carry on so long as we took it steady.